htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``HIBERNATION_OVERRIDE_WOL`` :index:`HIBERNATION_OVERRIDE_WOL`
     A boolean value that defaults to ``False``.
-When ``True``, it causes the *condor_startd* daemon’s detection of the whether or not the network interface handles WOL packets to be ignored.
+When ``True``, it causes the *condor_startd* daemon's detection of the whether or not the network interface handles WOL packets to be ignored.
 When ``False``, hibernation is disabled if the network interface does not use WOL packets to wake from hibernation.
 Therefore, when ``True``